F1 2026 driver line-ups: new-look grid is confirmed for next season

 • Leclerc signed a new multi-year deal announced at the end of January 2024

-2025 set up the brilliant prospect of a fierce team-mate rivalry between F1’s most successful driver and one of its brightest stars in Leclerc – still waiting for a car that can help him make a bid for that elusive F1 crown.
+Perhaps this year will bring the brilliant prospect of a fierce team-mate rivalry between F1’s most successful driver and one of its brightest stars in Leclerc, who is still waiting for a car that can help him make a bid for that elusive F1 crown.

 He pledged his next few seasons to Ferrari early with a multi-year deal in January 2024, in spite of repeated setbacks in terms of car performance and team errors.